CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 Types of TV Tuners

 There are three types of tuners, excluding those required for satellite.
-"NTSC" tuners are used to receive the standard analog over-the-air and analog cable channels.
-"ATSC" tuning allows a set to tune to those same frequencies, but when it "sees" an SD (standard definition) or HD (high definition) signal, it is able to receive, demodulate and decode it.
-The Comcast set top boxes also have "QAM" tuners built-in to receive and decode Comcast encrypted channels.
-Satellite set top boxes receive and decode DVB-S (Digital Video Broadcasting – Satellite).
+NTSC (National Television System Committee) tuners are used to receive the standard analog over-the-air and analog cable channels.
+ATSC (Advanced Television Standards Committee tuners allow a set to tune to those same frequencies, but when it "sees" an SD (Standard Definition) or HD (High Definition) signal, it is able to receive, demodulate and decode it.
+The Comcast set top boxes have a cable cards and QAM (Quadrature Amplitude Modulation tuners built-in to receive and decode Comcast encrypted channels The Comcast cable card stores subscriber information and codes for unlocking and viewing scrambled digital-cable signals.

 Aspect Ratios of TV's